5 Things To Consider If Quarantine Made You Hate Your Spouse & Want To Divorce

 Is it the marriage that you want to end or the quarantine?

-It’s been months of living with changes in your life brought on by COVID-19, and many are showing signs of mental and physical restlessness.
-While quarantine was intended to help individuals literally survive, some marriages and relationships may not because of it.
+It’s been months of living with immense changes in your life brought on by COVID-19.
+Many are showing signs of mental and physical restlessness, understandably.

+While quarantine was intended to help individuals literally survive, some marriages and relationships may not.

-If you feel pushed to the brink of divorce, here are 5 things to consider before calling your attorney:
+If you feel pushed to the brink of divorce because of quarantine, here are 5 things to consider before calling your attorney.

 1. What was the prevailing emotion in the marriage before quarantine?